 Notes:

-The Protectorate of Titan was created by the ICA in the immediate aftermath of the Solar Civil War (2291-2296) to represent the booming industrial settlements which sprang up there throughout the 22nd century, only to be torn asunder by the sociopolitical chaos endemic to the long turmoil of the Draconist Crisis
+The Commonwealth of Titan was reconstituted in the immediate aftermath of the Solar Civil War (2292-2297) to organize the reconstruction of the society there and to ensure it could pay the necessary postwar reparations, but was ultimately torn asunder by the long turmoil of the Draconist Crisis (2324-2361).

-During this era of civil strife, Titan was just as swept up as was the rest of the outer system, and the ascent of the United People’s Party to power in the tumultuous elections of 2334 ultimately sparked a long and bloody civil war that, in many ways, was more destructive than the Jovian Civil War (2326-2342) which catalyzed it
+During this era of civil strife, Titan was just as swept up as was the rest of the outer system, and the ascent of the United People’s Party to power in the tumultuous elections of 2334 ultimately sparked a long and bloody civil war that, in many ways, was more destructive than the Jovian Civil War (2325-2342) which catalyzed it.

 Notes: